 Jason Straus is the professional learning specialist at Participate Learning.
 He has worked in formal and nonformal education for more than eight years, including five years as a classroom teacher.

-I was drawn to Participate Learning because of a shared commitment to developing global citizenship among today’s students and tomorrow’s leaders.
-We do this in part by hiring, training, and coaching international teachers, and placing them in K–12 schools in North Carolina, Virginia, and South Carolina.
+I was drawn to Participate Learning because of a shared commitment to developing global leadership among today’s students and tomorrow’s leaders.
+We do this in part by hiring, training, and coaching ambassador teachers, and placing them in K–12 schools in North Carolina, Virginia, and South Carolina.
 When they bring their cultures and experiences to their schools, they bring the world with them!
 I have also shared my culture in another country as a teacher, but my experience was very different.

 Taking the leap

-In September 2013 I was accepted into the Auxiliar de Conversación program to teach English in a dual-language elementary school in Málaga, Spain.
+In September 2013 I was accepted into the Auxiliar de Conversación program to teach English in a dual language elementary school in Málaga, Spain.
 I remember exactly where I was when I received the news, and I instantly knew I would take the job and that it would change my life forever.

 Not knowing much about Spain, I searched online for images of Málaga and was in awe of the beauty of the city.
 At the time, I wanted nothing more than to completely immerse myself in a Spanish-speaking country.
 This was the exact opportunity I was looking for.